entice/entice/server.md

 change
 - leader          // the group leader (identifies the group!)
 - members         // list of member entity ids
-- invites         // list of invites
+- invited         // list of invited entities
 ```

 ---